 According to German scientist Hedwig Von Restorff, our brains begin to ignore content that feels the same.
 When there’s differentiation or a piece of content stands out in some way, it brings attention and thereby improves retention.

-Let’s say you have a screen that’s text-heavy and you want to make sure the content sticks in your learner's head.
+Let’s say you have a screen that’s text-heavy and you want to make sure the content sticks in your learner's long-term memory.
 Simple changes like differently sized text or styling elements in the middle with a different color than the rest of the content can make them stand out.
 You could also make content stand out by including a funny video or a visual metaphor.
-Also, when telling a story, use a believable but unconventional plot, character name or place.

 Trick #3: Support Deep Processing

 The more deeply a learner processes the content, the better he or she will remember it.
 This effect, which was identified by Fergus I. M. Craik and Robert S. Lockhart in 1972, illustrates how the depth of mental process falls on a shallow to deep continuum.
 Shallow processing is susceptible to rapid deterioration, while deep processing leads to a more durable and stronger memory trace.

 Consider this situation: You’re training employees on workplace safety topics.
 They’re divided into two groups.
 The first group simply reads text explaining the steps they should take to remain safe and compliant.
 The second group is presented with the information, and then asked to review several different workplace scenarios, and determine how they would respond to each.